joelparkerhenderson/monorepo-vs-polyrepo/README.md

 * [Monorepos: Please don’t! by Matt Klein](https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b)
 * [Hacker News discussion](https://news.ycombinator.com/item?id=18808909)

+Opinions and comments on this page are thanks to many people on various discussion websites, such as Hacker News, and lightly edited for clarity.
+If you're the author of an opinion here, and would like to attribute it, or explain more, please let us know and we'll give you commit access.

 ## Introduction

 ### What is monorepo?

 Monorepo is a nickname that means "using one repository for the source code management version control system".
+Monorepo is also known as one-repo or uni-repo.

   * A monorepo architecture means using one repository, rather than multiple repositories.

   * For example, a monorepo can use one repo that contains a directory for a web app project, a directory for a mobile app project, and a directory for a server app project.

-  * Monorepo is a.k.a. one-repo or uni-repo.

 ### What is polyrepo?

 Polyrepo is a nickname that means "using multiple repostories for the source code management version control system".
+Polyrepo is also known as many-repo or multi-repo.

   * A polyrepo architecture means using multiple repositories, rather than one repository.

   * For example, a polyrepo can use a repo for a web app project, a repo for a mobile app project, and a repo for a server app project.

-  * Polyrepo is a.k.a. many-repo or multi-repo.

 ## Comparisons